 Animal protein contain amino acids, like tyrosine, necessary to make thyroid hormones.
 Tyrosine is also a building block to neurotransmitters (chemical messengers) between your brain and organs.
 Out-of-balance neurotransmitters can negatively affect your sleep, mood, hunger, energy and cravings, and contribute to weight gain and depression.

-To be crystal clear, I am NOT suggesting that you start eating antibiotic-riddled, hormone-injected factory farm red meat or commercial processed meats with abandon.
+To be crystal clear, I am NOT suggesting that you start eating antibiotic-riddled, hormone-injected, factory farmed red meat or commercially processed meats with abandon.
 NO!
-These are foods you should avoid because they can cause or worsen inflammation in the body.
+These are foods you should AVOID because they can cause or worsen inflammation in the body.
 Nor am I suggesting that you eat an all-meat diet!
 Vegetables are non-negotiable for optimal health.

 I am suggesting, however, that you consider incorporating quality—specifically, grass-fed and grass-finished meats—as part of a healthy, balanced diet, especially if you are struggling with low energy or hormone imbalances.